Novartis nears deal to buy U.S. biotech firm Medicines Co for about $7 billion: WSJ

 The deal, in which Novartis has agreed to pay $85 a share, could be announced this weekend, the Journal reported, citing people familiar with the matter.

+Going by a fully diluted share count, the agreement is worth about $10 billion, according to the report.

-Neither Novartis nor The Medicines Co were immediately available for comment on Saturday.
+Novartis declined to comment.
+The Medicines Co did not respond to a request for comment on Saturday.

+The deal could broaden the Swiss drugmaker’s cabinet of heart medicines and shore up growth threatened by patent expirations.

+Novartis has been hunting for a $5 billion acquisition in the United States, two banking sources told Reuters earlier this week without identifying a target.

+New Jersey-based The Medicines Co’s top drug candidate is cholesterol-lowering drug inclisiran for heart patients.
+Novartis has historically had a strong cardiovascular drug franchise, but lost ground when Diovan, once a $6 billion-per-year seller, lost patent protection in 2012 and left the company without an immediate, innovative follow-up product.

+Novartis has since been building up its portfolio, which now includes Entresto, a $1 billion seller for heart failure, as well as an experimental RNA-targeting molecule from Ionis Pharmaceuticals (IONS.O) that it licensed earlier this year for $150 million.

-Reporting by Kanishka Singh in Bengaluru; editing by Jonathan Oatis
+Reporting by Kanishka Singh in Bengaluru; editing by Jonathan Oatis and Chizu Nomiyama